Pediafor/Assessment/docs/event-driven-architecture.md

 - `grading.completed`
 - `grading.failed`

+### Notification Events (Consumed by Notification Service)
+- `grading.completed` → Sends an email to the student with score summary and link to results.

 ---

-*Documentation last updated: October 13, 2025*
+*Documentation last updated: October 14, 2025*